 - RDG 3326 Primary Literacy

 - RDG 4327 Intermediate Literacy

 - RDG 3342 Disciplinary Literacy.

-A student will only be released one time to take the ESL supplemental certification exam prior to graduation.
+A student will only be released one time to take the ESL supplemental certification exam prior to graduation and must meet the 85% standard on an approved practice test in a proctored setting to get released.

 FIELDWORK